rodrivas78/MSX/Orbit Simulator v2.0/README.md

 Notes:
 ------

 To change the initial velocity parameters it is necessary to change the variables VX and VY in line 20.
+You can also redefine the location of the star (attractor) by changing variables X and Y. And also the satellite's initial position in PX and PY.

 The simulation is now slower due to more calculations.